dotnet/csharpstandard/standard/expressions.md

 > ```
 >
 > the assignments are all invalid, since `r.A` and `r.B` are not variables.
 >
 > *end example*

+### §ref-assignment-new-clause Ref assignment

+The `= ref` operator is known as the *ref assignment* operator.

+The left operand shall be an expression that binds to a ref local variable, a ref parameter (other than `this`), or an out parameter.
+The right operand shall be an expression that yields a *variable_reference* designating a value of the same type as the left operand.

+It is a compile time error if the ref-safe-context of the left operand is wider than the ref-safe-context of the left operand (§ref-safe-contexts).

+The right operand shall be definitely assigned at the point of the ref assignment.

+When the left operand binds to an `out` parameter, it is an error if that `out` parameter has not been definitely assigned at the beginning of the ref assignment operator.

+If the left operand is a writeable ref (i.e., it designates anything other than a `ref readonly` local or  `in` parameter), then the right operand shall be a writeable *variable_reference*.
+If the right operand variable is writeable, the left operand may be declared `ref` or `ref readonly`.

+The operation makes the left operand an alias of the right operand variable.
+The alias may be made read-only even if the right operand variable is writeable.

+The ref assignment operator yields a *variable_reference* of the assigned type.
+It is writeable if the left operand is writeable.

+The ref assignment operator shall not read the storage location referenced by the right hand operand.

+> *Example*: Here are some examples of using `= ref`:
+>
+> ```csharp
+> public static int M1() { … }
+> public static ref int M2() { … }
+> public static ref uint M2u() { … }
+> public static ref readonly int M3() { … }
+>
+> int v = 42;
+> ref int r1 = ref v;   // OK, r1 refers to v, which has value 42
+> r1 = ref M1();        // Error; M1 returns a value, not a reference
+> r1 = ref M2();        // OK; makes an alias
+> r1 = ref M2u();       // Error; lhs and rhs have different types
+> r1 = ref M3();        // error; M3 returns a ref readonly, which r1 cannot honor
+> ref readonly r2 = …;
+> r2 = ref M2();        // OK; makes an alias, adding read-only protection
+> r2 = ref M3();        // OK; makes an alias and honors the read-only
+> r2 = ref (r1 = ref M2());  // OK; r1 is an alias to a writable variable,
+>                       // r2 is an alias (with read-only access) to the same variable
+> ```
+>
+> *end example*